tarikceylan/typescript-basics/README.md

-# Type-Script Practice
+# Type-Script Basics

-- This repository is made for self TypeScript Practices.
-- Docs can be found on [typescriptlang.org](https://www.typescriptlang.org/)
+This repository is for learning TypeScript Basics TypeScript documentation can be found on [typescriptlang.org](https://www.typescriptlang.org/)

 ## Installing TypeScript